-The Trustees have overall responsibility for the Common Good Funds' systems of internal control that are designed by senior management to ensure effective and efficient operations, including financial reporting and compliance with laws and regulations.
-The Trustees acknowledge that such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can only provide reasonable and not absolute assurance against material misstatement or loss.
+The Trustees have overall responsibility for the Common Good Funds' system of internal control.
+The system is designed by senior management to ensure effective and efficient operation, including financial reporting and compliance with laws and regulations.
+The Trustees acknowledge that such a system is designed to manage, rather than eliminate, the risk of failure to achieve business objectives and can only provide reasonable and not absolute assurance against material misstatement or loss.

-The main risk for the Common Good relates to the investment income available for disbursement through grants.
+The main risk for the Common Good Funds relates to investment income available for disbursement through grants.
 As mentioned above, investment performance is monitored quarterly by officers of the Council and they receive specialist advice in this regard from Hymans Robertson LLP, appointed investment advisors.
-It is acknowledged that this particular risk has been heightened because of the ongoing coronavirus pandemic, however the potential impact on income levels is closely monitored in discussion with the investment manager and adviser and tactical changes in investment holdings will be actioned as required.
-A Statement of Investment Principles has been agreed by the Investment Review Board and this is regularly reviewed to ensure the benchmark against which performance is monitored remains relevant and appropriate.
-The Statement was updated to an Investment Policy Statement at the meeting of the Investment Review Board on 9 June 2021, incorporating strengthened restrictions with regards climate change risks.
+It is acknowledged that this particular risk has been heightened because of the coronavirus pandemic; however, the potential impact on income levels is closely monitored in discussion with the investment manager and advisors, and tactical changes in investment holdings are actioned as required.

+An Investment Policy Statement was agreed by the Investment Review Board on 9 June 2021, incorporating strengthened restrictions with regards climate change risks.
+The policy is regularly reviewed to ensure the benchmark, against which performance is monitored, remains relevant and appropriate.